 The Complete Destination Wedding Guide (2026)

-· 6 min read
+· 9 min read

 The Complete Destination Wedding Guide (2026)

-This guide pulls together everything you need to know: how to choose your location, what things actually cost, how to handle the legal side, and how to find the right team to make it happen.
+Destination weddings now account for roughly 25% of US weddings, with about 350,000 taking place worldwide each year.
+The global market was valued at €42.8 billion in 2024.
+This guide covers every step: how to choose your location, what things actually cost, how to handle the legal side, and how to find the right team.

 What makes a destination wedding different?